metrorailings/OwlBlog/content/posts/week-14-supercontest-picks-1.md

 Saints will be missing a couple pieces along their defense, but will otherwise show to this game fully healthy.
 Brees remains on injured reserve with his rib issues.

 The Eagles were a bit thin along their defensive backfield, but injuries seem to be a consistent theme for Philadelphia this season.
+None of the injuries this week really hurt this team much more than it's already been hurting.

 #### _History / Analysis_